we-make-software/tech/README.md

 I have two functions called inside RunInit and RunExit, I will explain later.
 In RunInit, there is a parameter void.
 In C, functions need a parameter type.
 If no value is sent, we still write void.
 The function returns 0.
 This means success to Linux.
 You can return other numbers for errors, but here I return 0.

-We got to make some code in c a small program not big one
+We need to write some code in C, a small program, not a big one.
+This is C. You can see it in the parentheses of many functions or voids.
+If someone shows code without this, then it is not C, maybe C++.
+But that will never be at the kernel level; that is for user level.
+By the way, we are strong, so we work in the kernel, not in the noob area of user space.

+The file needs the extension c to work, so each builder knows it is C. We will get to that area.

 ```c
 #include "Run.h"